-Certificate Manager is available in Linux only.
-System storage is used for certificates in Windows and macOS.
+Certificate Manager is available on Linux only.
+System storage is used for certificates on Windows and macOS.

 Master PDF Editor uses digital certificates to encrypt/decrypt PDF documents and sign PDF with digital signature.

-Linux distributives supported by Master PDF Editor lack unified centralized certificate storage (unlike Windows and macOS, so Master PDF Editor uses own certificate manager for Linux.
+Linux distributions supported by Master PDF Editor lack unified centralized certificate storage (unlike Windows and macOS, so Master PDF Editor uses the own certificate manager for Linux).

 DB password depends on your system, so it is not enough to just copy files to other machine in order to export DB.